 Ally and IB Finance are BHCs under the BHC Act.
 Ally is also an FHC under the GLB Act.
 IB Finance is a direct subsidiary of Ally and the direct parent of Ally Bank, which is a commercial bank that is organized under the laws of the State of Utah and whose deposits are insured by the FDIC under the FDI Act.
 As BHCs, Ally and IB Finance are subject to regulation, supervision, and examination by the FRB.
-Ally Bank is a member of the Federal Reserve System and is subject to regulation, supervision, and examination by the FRB, the UDFI, the

-FDIC, and the CFPB.
+Ally Bank is a member of the Federal Reserve System and is subject to regulation, supervision, and examination by the FRB, the UDFI, the FDIC, and the CFPB.
 Ally Bank is required to file periodic reports with regulators concerning its financial condition.
-Total assets of Ally Bank were \$172.8 billion at December 31, 2021, based on its Call Report filing.
+Total assets of Ally Bank were \$174.5 billion at March 31, 2022, based on its Call Report filing.
 Ally Bank's deposits are insured by the FDIC.

 The FRB and other U.S. banking agencies have adopted risk-based and leverage capital standards that establish minimum capital-to-asset ratios for BHCs, like Ally, and depository institutions, like Ally Bank.
 The risk-based capital ratios and the Tier 1 leverage ratio play a central role in PCA, which is an enforcement framework used by the U.S. banking agencies to constrain the activities of depository institutions based on their levels of regulatory capital.
-Five categories have been established using thresholds for the Common Equity Tier 1 risk-based capital ratio, the Tier 1 risk-based capital ratio, the total risk-based capital ratio, and the Tier 1 leverage ratio: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
+Five categories have been established using thresholds for the Common Equity Tier 1 risk-based capital ratio, the Tier 1 risk-based capital ratio, and the Tier 1 leverage ratio: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
 FDICIA generally prohibits a depository institution from making any capital distribution, including any payment of a cash dividend or a management fee to its BHC, if the depository institution would become undercapitalized after the distribution.
 An undercapitalized institution is also subject to growth limitations and must submit and fulfill a capital restoration plan.
 While BHCs are not subject to the PCA framework, the FRB is empowered to compel a BHC to take measures-such as the execution of financial or performance guarantees-when PCA is required in connection with one of its depository-institution subsidiaries.
-At December 31, 2021, Ally Bank was well capitalized under the PCA framework.
+At March 31, 2022, Ally Bank was well capitalized under the PCA framework.

-At December 31, 2021, both Ally Financial Inc. and Ally Bank were in compliance with our regulatory capital requirements.
-For additional discussion of capital adequacy requirements, refer to Note 20 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2021.
+At March 31, 2022, both Ally Financial Inc. and Ally Bank were in compliance with our regulatory capital requirements.
+For additional discussion of capital adequacy requirements, refer to Note 18 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2022.